brihernandez/PhysicsTankExample/README.md

 # Physics Tank Example
 Meant to show three different ways to use Unity's standard WheelCollider to create a driveable tank.
 The code is commented, and there are tooltips on all the parameters for the TankPhysics component.

+Something to keep in mind is that this is very much just an example.
+While you could theoretically just plug this into a project and set it up, because it’s so general purpose and prototype-like I would recommend deciding on which method you like best, and then simplifying the code to take only what you want.

 Built in **Unity 2017.3**.

 ![screenshot](Screenshots/tankrolling.gif)